 If our society has evolved toward acceptance of all people regardless of their ethnicity, religion, and sexual orientation, then certainly a person whose temperament doesn’t fit the marriage model should be accepted as well.

 There is one exception to this line of thinking, however.
-If you have brought children into this world, your decision should lend strongly in favor of getting married.
+If you have brought children into this world, your decision should lean in favor of getting married.
 Children don’t have a choice in this matter and it’s the parent’s responsibility to care for them.
-A marriage provides the best structure for raising children.
-As I see it, the only reason to get married these days is if you have children.
+Marriage provides the best structure for raising children.
+As I see it, the only reason to get married these days is if you have or intend to have children.

 As with all so-called moral issues, there will be those who will push their beliefs and more often their personal choices (since they are married) on you.
 Because the institution of marriage is an embedded central feature in most societies, subtle pressures to follow the norm remain regardless of how advanced your part of the world may be.